 ANSYS, Inc. (the "Company") develops and globally markets engineering simulation software and technologies widely used by engineers and designers across a broad spectrum of industries, including aerospace, automotive, manufacturing, electronics and biomedical.
-Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company employs approximately 600 people and focuses on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
-The Company distributes its ANSYS®, DesignSpace®, AINASTRAN, ICEM CFD Engineering and CADOE products through a global network of channel partners, in addition to its own direct sales offices in strategic, global locations.
+Headquartered at Southpointe in Canonsburg, Pennsylvania, the Company employs approximately 550 people and focuses on the development of open and flexible solutions that enable users to analyze designs directly on the desktop, providing a common platform for fast, efficient and cost-conscious product development, from design concept to final-stage testing and validation.
+The Company distributes its ANSYS®, DesignSpace®, ICEM CFD Engineering, CFX® and CADOE® products through a global network of channel partners, in addition to its own direct sales offices in strategic, global locations.
 It is the Company's intention to continue to maintain this mixed sales and distribution model.
-The Company's CFX® products are currently distributed primarily through direct sales offices located in seven countries throughout the world.
-The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month and nine-month periods ended September 30, 2003 and 2002, and with the Company's audited financial statements and notes thereto for the year ended December 31, 2002 filed on Form 10-K with the Securities and Exchange Commission.
+The following discussion should be read in conjunction with the accompanying unaudited condensed consolidated financial statements and notes thereto for the three-month periods ended March 31, 2004 and 2003, and with the Company's audited financial statements and notes thereto for the year ended December 31, 2003 filed on Form 10-K with the Securities and Exchange Commission.

-This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1934, including statements below concerning the expected adverse impact on reported software license revenue in the 12-month period following the CFX acquisition, future trends regarding the Company's total cost of sales increasing as a percentage of revenue, the Company's intentions related to continued investments in sales and marketing and research and development, plans related to future capital spending, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements, estimates of tax rates in future periods, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
+This Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including statements below concerning the future trends regarding the Company's total cost of sales increasing as a percentage of revenue, the Company's intentions related to continued investments in sales and marketing and research and development, plans related to future capital spending, the sufficiency of existing cash and cash equivalent balances to meet future working capital and capital expenditure requirements, estimates of tax rates in future periods, as well as statements which contain such words as "anticipates", "intends", "believes", "plans" and other similar expressions.
 The Company's actual results could differ materially from those set forth in forward-looking statements.
-Certain factors that might cause such a difference include risks and uncertainties detailed in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section in the 2002 Annual Report to Shareholders and in "Certain Factors Regarding Future Results" included herein as Exhibit 99.1 to this Form 10-Q.
+Certain factors that might cause such a difference include risks and uncertainties detailed in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section in the 2003 Annual Report to Stockholders and in "Certain Factors Regarding Future Results" included herein as Exhibit 99.1 to this Form 10-Q.